ProjektGopher/talks/unblocking_the_terminal/notes.md

 Now that the listener is defined and registered, we start the `Loop`, and wait until it's stopped by the listener.
 Now that we've got a return value for our `Prompt`, we remove the listeners, do some checks, and return the `Result`.

 Great!
-We're reading from `STDIN` on the event loop, and don't do any work until we recieve a `data` event.
+We're reading from `STDIN` on the event loop, and we don't do any work until we recieve a `data` event.
 Perfect.
 But how is this `ReadableResourceStream` doing this in a way that doesn't block the main process?
 Well let's take a look.
 {{ click through to `ReadableResourceStream:class` }}
+We've got some private properties, then in the `constructor` we take the `$stream`, check that it's a `resource`, check that our `$stream` is open in **read mode**, and then here's where the _magic_ happens: **we set the stream to 'non-blocking' mode**.
+From what I've been able to determine, what this does is makes php's `fread()` function just return `false` if there's nothing in the buffer.
+There's no waiting around for input.
+After that we assign some value to properties, then we call the `resume()` method, {{ scroll down }} which just adds our `read stream` to the event loop along with a `handler` and sets `$listening` to `true`.

+If we look at the handler
+{{ scroll to `handleData` method }}
+we set some error handling stuff, then we get the `contents` of our `stream`.
+We do some more error handling stuff, then if the `contents` of the `stream` isn't an `end of file` or an empty string it `emits` the `data event` that we were listening for in our `runLoop()` method.
+{{ close `ReadableResourceStream::class` }}

+Alright!
+So
+We're not being blocked by waiting for keypresses on `STDIN`.
+Great!
+That's awesome!
+But what does that get us?
+Well I think now I can finally show you all some examples
 ---

-Now let's look at some examples
+{{ window > DocsSearchCommand (echo-terminal) }}

 # Http calls
 Scout Search